 Whether you are interested in Taoist philosophy, meditation, Qigong, Tai Chi, or Internal Alchemy, the Sanctuary of Tao is here to support you to develop your practice and to discover and follow your Tao.

-The Sanctuary of Tao is an online community and center for Taoist resources, perspectives, and practices.
-Much of what we offer here is from the work of author, translator, and Tai Chi master Stuart Alve Olson and what he learned from his teacher Master T.T.
+The Sanctuary of Tao is an online school, based out of Phoenix, Arizona, and Minneapolis, Minnesota, that offers Taoist resources, perspectives, and practices.
+Much of what we offer here is from the work of author/translator Stuart Alve Olson and what he learned from his teacher Master T.T.
 Liang and other teachers.

 A Personal Path

 Taoism emphasizes self-cultivation with an individualized approach to spirituality since people have their own distinctive natures and endowments.
 We advocate that you experiment and discover what beliefs and practices work for you.